clubphys/clubphys.github.io/leadership.md

 permalink: /leadership/
 ---

 At the moment, we have some positions open!
-Contact us via email [ugaphysicsclub@gmail.com](mailto:ugaphysicsclub@gmail.com) if you're interested.
+Contact us via email [ugaphysicsclub@gmail.com](mailto:ugaphysicsclub@gmail.com) if you're interested in helping us make a community of students.

 | Position                  | Name           |
 | ------------------------- |:--------------:|